 Gibsland is a tiny town located in the state of Louisiana.
 With a population of 751 people and just one neighborhood, Gibsland is the 257th largest community in Louisiana.

-Because occupations involving physical labor dominate the local economy, Gibsland is generally considered to be a blue-collar town.
-50.47% of the Gibsland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Gibsland is a blue-collar town, with 50.47% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Gibsland is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Gibsland who work in office and administrative support (15.42%), sales jobs (12.15%), and teaching (7.94%).

-As is often the case in a small town, Gibsland doesn't have a public transportation system that people use for their commute.
+Gibsland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Gibsland in 2022 was $15,226, which is low income relative to Louisiana and the nation.
 This equates to an annual income of $60,904 for a family of four.
 Gibsland also has one of the higher rates of people living in poverty in the nation, with 51.79% of its population below the federal poverty line.